wso2/docs-open-banking/en/docs/advanced/authorization-flow-intro.md

 Following components perform the consent authorization:

 ###Authorization endpoint
-Before the API consumer application accesses the customer's banking information,the API consumer sends an authorization request to get the customer's consent for it.
-The authorization request contain a request object.
+Before the API consumer application accesses the customer's banking information, the API consumer sends an authorization request to get the customer's consent for it.
+The authorization request contains a request object.
 This request object is a self-contained JWT, which helps banks to validate the API consumer.

 The method of sending the authorization request can vary as follows: